nksiu/Spotify-Album-Radar/README.md

 ## List of Contributions

-#### Berry Sinister
+#### Barry Sin

-- Suuper chad
+-

 #### Kelvin Lo

--Deployed app to heroku, restructured files and configured endpoints Added the about me endpoint/ setup schemas Setup login and logout feature Designed the Navbar with styled-components and used router to link the pages
+- In the frontend, I designed the Navbar with styled-components and used a router to link the different pages.
+In the backend, I implemented the user /me endpoint and setup the MongoDB schemas for storing data.
+Finally, I helped deploy the application, restructing files and code required to function in production.

 #### Nicholas Siu

-- ?XD?
+- I set up the initial project and its file structure.
+When we decided to move to Redux I set this up as well.
+For features, I developed OAuth handling on Express, login/logout on the platform, playlist dropdown, song parsing, and helped deploy the application to heroku

-#### Tristan Lui
+#### Tristan Lei

-- Took big dick in his mouth jokes every week
+-